 The Browser Console

-The simplest way to start is typing JavaScript directly into your browser's DevTools console.
+The simplest entry point is your browser’s DevTools console.
 For example, you can make any website editable:

-This is useful for mocking up new content or headings to show clients without touching image editing software.
+document.body.contentEditable = true Useful for mocking up new content or headings to show clients.

 Chrome Snippets